Clara-Pacheco/super-mario-reactjs/README.md

 ## 📝 About

-Certainly!
-Here's a revised and expanded version of the text you provided:

 I recently took on a project that was originally built using HTML, CSS, and Vanilla JS.
 However, in order to hone my skills with ReactJS, I decided to rebuild the project using this powerful and popular framework.

 As part of my efforts to become proficient in React, I made use of a variety of important techniques and features, including React components and properties.
 I also utilized conditional rendering, leveraging the ternary operator to create dynamic and responsive interfaces.